So, you’ve decided to plant a vegetable garden.

 With French intensive gardening, it’s very important to keep the soil light and fluffy – so you might want to divide your bed into halves or quarters to make it easier to plant, weed, and prevent soil compaction.

-The French intensive method also utilizes intercropping, which creates its own favorable microclimate and improves yields.
+The French intensive method also uses intercropping, which creates its own favorable microclimate and improves yields.

-For inter-crop inspiration, pick up a book for workable ideas and techniques – like Karen Newcomb’s The Postage Stamp Vegetable Garden: Grow Tons of Organic Vegetables in Tiny Spaces and Containers.
+For more inspiration, pick up a book for workable ideas and techniques – like Karen Newcomb’s The Postage Stamp Vegetable Garden: Grow Tons of Organic Vegetables in Tiny Spaces and Containers.

 Square foot gardening is a less demanding option that small space edible gardeners can use to produce high yields and successful crops.